-From farm to fireplace to table, Metropole’s commitment to building strong purveyor relationships is at the heart of our menus.
+From farm to hearth to table, Metropole’s commitment to building strong purveyor relationships is at the heart of our menus.
 We work closely with a number of local farmers and artisanal producers and look forward to growing collaborations in the Queen City.

 Purveyor highlights include:

 - The fine folks at Blue Oven Bakery are supplying wood for the fireplace and the irresistible, wood-fired bread.
 Located in Williamsburg, Ohio, Mark and Sara are committed to making bread the old fashioned way, with loaves that are made by hand and baked in a wood-fired blue stone oven.

 - 21c founders Laura Lee Brown and Steve Wilson’s Woodland Farm in Goshen, Kentucky is supplying hormone-free, grass-fed bison.

 - Bill and Beth Dean of Georgetown, Ohio’s Dean Family Farm provide us with delicious Red Wattle pork.
 Once thought to be extinct, Red Wattle is a rare heritage breed known for its delectable meat and friendly demeanor.

 - Loose leaf tea comes from our friends at Elmwood Inn.
 Based in Danville, Kentucky, Elmwood explores the world in search of extraordinary teas, honoring and respecting the source of those teas.